Semi-leptonic form factors of $\Xi_{c}\to\Xi$ in QCD sum rules: Introduction

 In this work, we will investigate the form factors of $\Xi_{c}\to\Xi$ in QCD sum rules (QCDSR).
+At the QCD level, contributions from up to dimension-6 four-quark operators are considered; For the Wilson coefficients, the leading order (LO) results are obtained.
 QCDSR is a QCD-based approach to deal with hadronic parameters.
-It reveals a direct connection between hadron phenomenology and QCD vacuum structure via a few universal parameters such as quark condensates and gluon condensates.
-The three-point QCDSR has been widely used in studying the transition form factors.
-In \cite{Shi:2019hbf}, we derived the form factors of doubly heavy baryons to singly heavy baryons using QCDSR for the first time, and our approach was tested in \cite{Zhao:2020mod}.
-In this work, the validity of the three-point sum rules will be further tested.
-It is worth noting that HQET sum rules can be reproduced by taking the heavy quark limit, as can be seen in \cite{Shuryak:1981fza,Zhao:2020wbw,MarquesdeCarvalho:1999bqs}.
+It reveals a direct connection between hadron phenomenology and QCD vacuum structure via a few universal parameters such as quark condensate and gluon condensate.
+In Refs. \cite{Shi:2019hbf,Xing:2021enr}, we systematically applied QCD sum rules for the first time to study the form factors of doubly heavy baryons.
+To further verify our computing technique, we also investigated the form factors of $\Lambda_{b}\to\Lambda_{c}$, and found that our results were comparable with those of experiment, heavy quark effective theory (HQET) at the next-to-leading power, and Lattice QCD \cite{Zhao:2020mod}.

 The rest of this paper is arranged as follows.
 In Sec.
-II, we will investigate the two-point correlation function of $\Xi$ to obain its pole residue for completeness and consistence. \footnote{The pole residue of $\Xi_{c}$ can be found in our previous work \cite{Zhao:2020mod}.} In Sec.
-III, we will describe the main idea of extracting the form factors by the three-point correlation function.
-Numerical results of the form factors and their phenomenological applications will be shown in Sec.
-IV, and our results will also be compared with other theoretical predictions and the experimental data.
+II, we will investigate the two-point correlation functions of $\Xi_{c}$ and $\Xi$ to obtain their pole residues, which are indispensable inputs when calculating the form factors.
+At the same time, the continuum threshold parameters, which are the most important parameters in QCDSR in our opinion, are also determined there.
+In Sec.
+III, we will outline how to extract the form factors of $\Xi_{c}\to\Xi$ from the three-point correlation functions.
+Numerical results of form factors and their phenomenological applications will be shown in Sec.
+IV, where our results are also compared with other theoretical predictions and experimental data.
 We conclude this paper in the last section.